TutorialsLast Updated Aug 5, 20247 min read

 4. A GitHub account

-With everything we need installed and set up, it is time to start the tutorial.
+With everything installed and set up, you can start the tutorial.

 Setting up a Postman environment